Choir of Angels Christmas Craft

 6. Make a circle with a yellow chenille stem for the halo.
-Push the end into the back of the foam ball to secure.
+Leave an end that can be pushed into the back of the foam ball to secure.

-4. Use cotton for a tuft of hair.
-Add craft eyes and draw a tiny mouth.
+5. Use cotton fluff for hair.
+Glue craft eyes to the face and draw a tiny mouth.

-5. Wrap a chenille stem in tinfoil to make the silver halo (or use a glitter pipe cleaner if you have one!).
+6. Wrap a chenille stem in tinfoil to make the silver halo or use a glitter chenille stem.

-Have fun making your choir of angels.
-Then you and the kids can join in with the 'choir' to sing your favorite carols together!
+Have fun making your choir of angels, so you and the kids can join in the singing together!